jacwright/svelte-navaid/README.md

 # svelte-navaid

 Navaid-based routing components for Svelte.
-Does not work with Sapper, I don’t think.
+Does not work with Sapper.
+Yet.
+I don’t think.
 Contributions welcome.

 ## Getting Started